Rachael Starr, LCSW, CSAT

 You have two choices.
 You can either stop now, and stay stuck in this hurt, this pain.
 Or, you can work through it, deal with it, and move past it.
 The great thing is, I’m here to help you with that.

-Rachael Starr specializes in Post-Traumatic Stress Disorder (PTSD), Trauma, Eye Movement Desensitization and Reprocessing (EMDR), Animal-Assisted Therapy, Sex Addiction, Partners of Sex Addicts and First Responder Care.
+Rachael Starr specializes in Post-Traumatic Stress Disorder (PTSD), C-PTSD (Complex PTSD), Trauma, Eye Movement Desensitization and Reprocessing (EMDR), Animal-Assisted Therapy, Sex Addiction, Partners of Sex Addicts and First Responder Care.
 Treating trauma is where Rachael’s passion lies so she is always looking for new cutting edge therapies and techniques for treatment.
 Rachael has recently started incorporating Animal-Assisted therapy in to her approach and has seen excellent results with her clients.